-2013 Harley Davidson Knucklehead
+2013 Harley Davidson Knucklehead/Norley

-While the new 61 E series model included a number of other product innovations when it was introduced in 1936, it was its distinctive engine that gave it an unmistakable appearance and unbeatable nickname; the "knucklehead."
+The original 61 cubic-inch E knucklehead engine ushered in the transition from Harley Davidson's the long-serving but under-powered side-valve flathead V-twin engine to the higher tech and higher powered overhead valve pushrod engines.
+While the 61 E series model included a number of other product innovations when it was introduced in 1936, it was its distinctive engine that gave it an unmistakable appearance and unbeatable nickname; the "knucklehead."
 The polished rocker covers to many resembled huge clenched fists to give the motor its name.
 Indeed, today many enthusiasts can instantly identify a knucklehead when they see one, but fewer recall the model designations that applied.

+The Norton Manx frame on this bike has an Ohlins front and rear suspension, and period correct spoke wheels.
+The drum brakes typically found on the Norton have been upgraded with Brembo disc brakes.
 This reproduction was gifted to the museum in 2016.
 Such a motorcycle could easily find its way through Decker Canyon, Mulholland Drive or on Highway 150 from Santa Paula to Ojai.
 It is an excellent example of a tribute motorcycle and we are proud to have it in our museum.